Jim-Shaddix/Lab-Work/docs/3-Analysis/README.md

 # Analysis: #
-The files in this directory are used to develop peak analyses algorithems.
+The files in this directory are used to develop peak analysis algorithems.

 ## Directories ##